Child abuse and survivor support helplines

-If you're worried about a child, but unsure contact the NSPCC helpline for advice.
+If you're worried about a child, but unsure Contact our helpline for advice.
 You can discuss your concerns with our trained counsellors who will assess the information you give them and can take action on your behalf, if necessary.
 Alternatively, you can contact your local police or children's services

 Child abuse includes physical, sexual and emotional abuse.